shsagir/play-area-sync/docs/install-craft-2-pro.md

 ---

+## Please note

+**Craft 2 is deprecated.** Better not use it any more.
+It's end of life was/will be January 2020.
+See more details on the [official Craft CMS page](https://craftcms.com/guides/craft-cms-2-and-craft-commerce-1-end-of-life-information).
+We do have an [upgrade guide](/craft-2-3-upgrade).

 ## Get ready

 We assume you've already created an [App](app) with fortrabbit.
 You should also have a [PHP development environment](/local-development) running on your local machine.